altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *he screamed suddenly, a piercing howl.*
 ~And there was a thumping on the inside of the closet.~ ~so violent it almost shook the structure.~
-"Martha - you should back away.""I’m going to get you out of there.
+"Martha - you should back away."
+"I’m going to get you out of there.
+Into safety."
-Into safety.""There is none.
+"There is none.
 Don’t you understand - it’s in me.
 I’m dead...
 worse than dead."